The Men's Rights Movement and the Women Who Love It

 In late 2011, Straughan, a foul-mouthed fortysomething Canadian waitress and mother of three, sat down at her kitchen table and began ruminating about the sexes: "I keep hearing from the feminist camp that femaleness has always been undervalued.
 But I've always contended that it's the exact opposite…If it comes down to a man and a woman in a burning building and you can only save one, the expectation is that you choose the woman every single time.
 So honestly, whose humanity are we placing above whose?"
 She then posted a video of her talk on YouTube, where it has racked up more than a million views.

 Straughan, who has a brazen air and a taste for ribbed tank tops (a.k.a. "wife beaters"), has since become one of the most visible faces of the men's rights movement.
 She has nearly 70,000 YouTube subscribers.
-Often, she says, she gets emails from men around the world who stumble on her videos and spend hours on end binge watching.
-The firebrand vlogger, who wrote erotic fiction as a sideline before getting involved in men's rights, also helped launch the Honey Badger Brigade, a ragtag group of female men's rights activists.
+And she gets emails from men around the world who stumble on her videos and spend hours on end binge watching.
+Straughan, who wrote erotic fiction as a sideline before getting involved in men's rights, also helped launch the Honey Badger Brigade, a ragtag group of female men's rights activists.
 This summer, when protesters threatened to shut down A Voice for Men's first conference in Detroit, the Honey Badgers collected more than $8,000 in donations and flew to Motor City to act as "human shields."
 The Honey Badgers also produce an online radio show, covering men's issues and geek culture.
 Recent topics include false rape allegations, the treatment of military veterans, and "the shit feminists say."

 Helen Smith: The Renegade Psychologist